Keibert Ruiz Preview, Player Props: Nationals vs. Yankees

 Keibert Ruiz At The Plate

-- Ruiz has had an RBI in 37 games this season (35.6%), including 12 multi-RBI outings (11.5%).
-He has also driven in three or more of his team's runs in three contests.
+- Ruiz has had at least one RBI in 35.2% of his games this season (37 of 105), with more than one RBI 12 times (11.4%).
+He has also been responsible for three or more of his team's runs in three contests.

-- In 33.7% of his games this season, he has scored at least once.
-And he's had four games with multiple runs (3.8%).
+- He has scored in 35 games this season (33.3%), including multiple runs in four games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.